anubhamandal/CMPE202_ProjectGroup29/README.md

 `make compile`
 `make run`

+### Docker -  local machine
+Docker allows this game to be packaged and thrown onto the web.
+Commands to run docker locally are as follows:

+1. Find out the local IP address via `docker-machine ls`.
+The local ip address of the docker machine will be printed.
+2. Modify `MainMenu/GraphClient.java` to match this ip.
+Docker machine will be running at port 80.
+2. `make compile`
+3. `make app`
+4. `make docker-build`
+5. `make docker-run-bridge`
+6. Docker machine will be running at docker-machine ip address at port 80

 ### Multiple clients
 Greenfoot IDE is one client, but for other clients, you will need the jar.
 On top right, there is a Share button.